+As they crawled toward home in heavy traffic, Adrienne changed glasses to her dark Wayfarers.
+She closed her eyes and took a deep breath, and on a soft sweet rush of relief came the tears, embarrassing but impossible to hold back.
 What would she do with herself every day?
-Men Are Dogs was embarrassing junk TV, but it had put her on the street directing a film crew for the first time in years.
-Now that the collapse she’d fought off for weeks was here, she finally allowed herself to start feeling the stress burnout of her mind and body.
+Men Are Dogs, embarrassing junk TV for a minor streaming channel, had put her on the street directing a film crew for the first time in years.
+Now she’d lose the daily energy rush of shooting for the tedium of post-production.
+The collapse she’d postponed for all those weeks of twelve-hour workdays was coming, and she was starting to devolve and give in to the stress burnout of her mind and body.
 She felt comforting hands from behind gripping her shoulders.
 Tony her driver reached over and took her hand in his rough, hairy paw.

 At 20th and Eighth, she got out and waved to her crew.
 “I really love you guys.
 See you at the party.”

 She sighed.
 “His whole performance is a disaster, but it was too late to recast, or maybe I was just too tired, I don’t know.
 Anyway, try to make something out of it.
 Keep the language in and we’ll bleep it.
 People can read lips.”

-She woke up, fast.
 “They changed their mind about Lena?”

-“No, they got a rewrite job they think you’re perfect for.”
+“Nah, they got a rewrite job they think you’re perfect for.”

-“They’ve got a problem with this thing they’re producing.”
+“They got a problem with this thing they’re producing.”

 “Egon” – Marshall said it slowly, for effect – “Swift.”

-“They, like, begged me to call you, can you believe that shit?”
+“They begged me to call you, can you believe that shit?”
 Marshall said.

 “Marshall,” she sighed.
 “How can you think I would write a script for Egon Swift?
 You know the kind of stuff he makes.”